Author resource center

 Community partner program

 We announce all new books in our monthly newsletter to more than 1,000 user groups and meetups.
-Occasionally we receive requests for authors to speak at virtual events and will notify you when those opportunities arise.
+Occasionally we receive requests for authors to speak at virtual events—we’ll notify you when those opportunities arise.
 If you know of meetups or user groups that are interested in participating in our community partner program, please let us know by emailing

 Amazon (US site only)